 The below points are things that I do for every outing.
 When I skip one of these steps then I find that I’m a lot more prone to being seasick.

-Preparation prior to your trip
+Preparation prior to your fishing trip to combat sea sickness

 It sounds obvious but you must simply avoid going out in rough, choppy conditions with high swells.
 Learn how to predict weather conditions by using online tools such as Meteye and Willysweather.
 Generally, I will not go out in conditions over 10 kilometre winds, and I will pay close attention to the wind direction and avoid unfavourable winds.